 Our guide book says that we should avoid walking alone after dark, too.

-The last spot for the tour was Plaza de Bolivar square, the centre of La Candelaria.
+The last spot for the tour was Plaza de Bolivar, the centre of La Candelaria.

 He was the first president here.

 The huge square was surrounded by important buildings such as the cathedral, Palace of Justice, National Capitol and so on.

 One building at the corner was a school.

 Andie said “This is the most prestigious school where only children of powerful people can go.
 In fact, I tried to get accepted, but my family are commoners, so it was impossible for me”.